-The issue is not a major but still on the off-chance that it’s your life partner, accomplice, or a relative, you likely need to endeavor to answer their call.
-In the event that it’s only a telemarketer or a companion you’re attempting to evade, then you need to skip it, in any event sufficiently long to complete your run.
+The issue is not significant but still on the off-chance that it’s your life partner, accomplice, or a relative, you likely need to endeavor to answer their call.
+If it’s only a telemarketer or a companion you’re attempting to evade, then you need to skip it, in any event sufficiently long to complete your run.

 To turn this feature into action, open the Settings on your iPhone and tap “Phone” followed by “Announce Calls“.
 Now there are 4 settings.

-Opting the “always” option will make Siri announce who is calling each and every time.
-The second and third are limited to announce caller name if you’re using AirPods or Earphones.
-Second and third are almost same.
-To make Siri announce the name of who is calling choose either choose the “Always” or “headphones” option.
+Opting for the “always” option will make Siri announce who is calling each time.
+The second and third are limited to telling caller names if you’re using AirPods or Earphones.
+The second and third are almost the same.
+To make Siri announce the name of who is calling, choose the “Always” or “headphones” option.

-iOS 10 is many more features like adjusting brightness or prioritize apps update order.
+iOS 10 is many more features like adjusting brightness or prioritizing app update orders.